Kęstutis Krasauskas: Biography

 Since 2003 Krasauskas he has been a member of the Pasvalys woodwork sculptures club "Šilo genys".
 Since 2004 he has been a member of the club "Rats" ("Around").

 He has been the author and idea presenter of the tournament "a sculpture during 5 hours" which started in Pasvalys, Lithuania since 2003.

+In 2024, by decree of the President of the Republic of Lithuania, he was awarded the Medal of the Order "For Merits to Lithuania".

 Krasauskas work in his own studio, Sereikoniai village, Pumpėnai, Pasvalys region, Lithuania.